Colorado State Fair

 The Colorado State Fair is an event held annually in late August in Pueblo, Colorado.
 The state fair has been a tradition since October 9, 1872.

 The fairgrounds also host a number of other events during the rest of the year.
 Organizationally, the fair is one of the divisions of the Colorado Department of Agriculture.

 History

 When Colorado became a state in 1876, its state fair was already earning its place in history.
 In 1869, approximately two thousand people converged on what is now Pueblo for a horse exhibition; from that meager beginning was born the Colorado State Fair.

-There were cancellations in 1917–18 and 1942–45.
+There were cancellations in 1917–18 and 1942–45 due to World War I and World War II, respectively.

+In 2011, the grand champion goat shown by Colorado State University student Maggie Weinroth was disqualified after failing a drug test.
+Ractopamine was found by doing tests on the urine, blood, and tissues of the goat.
+The Weinroth family appealed the decision, claiming the goat ingested a large amount of a foreign feed mixture overnight before the fair.
+After months of fighting, the Weinroth family won their battle with the fair in March 2012.

+In November 2019, the Colorado State Fair was audited by the Colorado General Assembly.
+As reported in local media, the audit found that the Fair had lost money for the previous 21 years in a row, with deficits averaging $4 million per year between 2014 and 2018.

 2020 saw drive-thru fair food and limited exhibitions due to the COVID-19 pandemic.

-In November 2019, the Colorado State Fair was audited by the Colorado General Assembly.
-As reported in local media, the audit found that the Fair had lost money for the previous 21 years in a row, with deficits averaging $4 million per year between 2014–2018.